FAQs

 Where do you practice and play?

-We conduct the bulk of our winter training at The 108, a purpose made for baseball indoor facility with a full turf infield, pitching lanes and batting cages.
-We also have access to full speed pitching machines for batting and infield practice.
+We train year round on Thursdays at The 108, a purpose made for baseball indoor facility with pitching lanes and batting cages.
+We also have access to full speed pitching machines for batting.
 The 108 is located at Brent Terrace, Brent Cross, London NW2 1LT.

 What age groups play for the London Monarchs?

-We have players ranging from 10 for our U12 program through to 18 for our U18 program.
-The tournament brackets vary, with the most common being U12, U14, U16 and U18.
+We have players ranging from 9 for our U12 program through to 18 for our U18 program.
+The tournament brackets vary, with the most common being U12, U15 and U18, with some unique tournaments at U14 and U16.
 Players will likely have opportunities to play both in their age bracket and if capable, up one level.
 Age cutoffs also vary by tournament.
 As such, each tournament will often require a unique roster selection drawn from our extended rosters.

 How do I get selected to play for the London Monarchs?